 We live in a noisy world that seems to be full of chatter about who we should or shouldn’t be.
 The voices say “buy this house, wear that outfit, lose more weight, be more successful, look more beautiful, and on and on.”
 And if we’re not careful those voices can become louder than the one inside of us.
 But at the end of the day YOU are the only one who can choose what works best for you.

 You may only have one life, but you have a million moments to make it a beautiful one.
 So slooooow down.
-Indulge in that cup of coffee.
-Get the tattoo.
-Call the friend.
+Indulge in your favorite drink.
+Take the trip.
+Call your friend.
 Go to that yoga class.
 Because in the end, the joy you experience will be the sum of each moment you chose wholeness.

 More coming soon…